kij-exe/ArcRelay/backend/API_SPECIFICATION.md

 1. All timestamps are in ISO 8601 format (UTC)
 2. Amounts are represented as strings to avoid precision issues
 3. The JWT token expires after 7 days (configurable via `JWT_EXPIRES_IN`)
-4. Wallet creation automatically creates a wallet set for each user, then creates 3 wallets (one for each supported blockchain: ETH-SEPOLIA, BASE-SEPOLIA, ARC-TESTNET) linked to that wallet set
+4. Wallet creation automatically creates a wallet set for each user, then creates 3 wallets (one for each supported blockchain: AVAX-FUJI, HYPEREVM-TESTNET, ARC-TESTNET) linked to that wallet set
 5. Each user can only create wallets once (subsequent requests will return 409 error)
 6. All wallets for a user are managed through their wallet set
 7. Transaction history is managed by Circle's API (not stored in our database)